-The University is mediating the places between dormitories and the students.
-It should be kept in mind though, that applying for a dormitory place does not automatically mean that there is a place available.
-The places in the dormitories are limited and therefore not all of the students can be accommodated in the dormitories.
+The University is also mediating the places between dormitories and the students.
+It should be kept in mind though that applying for a dormitory place does not automatically mean that there is a place available.
+A lot of our students use private housing options.

-The campus is located in the centre of Tallinn, next to Kadriorg Park and the Tallinn bay.
-A strip of land next to Narva Road situates most of our educational, research and creative activities.
+We are located in the centre of Tallinn, next to Kadriorg Park and the Tallinn bay.
+A strip of land next to Narva Road contains most of our educational, research and creative activities.
 Only a few areas of study are located outside the main campus.